< Back

 Eventually back to personal templates

-What if we stopped asking "how do we help users avoid mistakes" and started asking "how do we make mistakes structurally impossible"?
+What if we stopped asking " how do we help users avoid mistakes "

 The solution emerged from a shift in perspective.